Team UHS turns out for Day of Caring

 UHS traditionally is a strong supporter of Day of Caring, which commemorates the heroism and self-sacrifice of Americans in the wake of the terrorist attacks of Sept.
 11, 2001.
 Participation is evidence of UHS employees' devotion to reaching out to help others, whether in the workplace or the community, said John M. Carrigg, president and chief executive officer of UHS.
 John has volunteered on a Day of Caring team every year since United Way inaugurated the event in 2002.

 The impact extends well beyond beautification.
 The volunteers’ contributions of time allow many agencies involved to reallocate funds that would have been spent on capital projects back into programming and direct services for local residents.

-See pictures from this year's Day of Caring below:
+See pictures below from UHS' participation in the Day of Caring: